 Women’s chins tend to be smaller and more pointed than in men, who value a broad chin.
 Chin clefts (the notorious “butt-chin”) can be attractive qualities in men, but most women who have them wish they didn’t exist and choose to have them corrected.

 Chin surgery & procedures can occur in two forms – by way of an implant placed next to the bone, or by moving the chin itself.
 Both ways can serve to give you the chin shape you want, and Dr. Hall can help guide you to making the choice that is right for you.

 You may be a candidate for chin surgery if you are healthy and:

 Chin surgery is performed in an outpatient surgery center, and is done under anesthesia.
-Chin surgery length can range in time depending on what different procedures you and Dr. Hall decide are right for you, but averages about an hour.
+Chin surgery length can range in time depending on what different procedures you and Dr. Hall decide are right for you, but averages about two hours.
 You will go home the day of the procedure and will apply cooling packs to your face to minimize swelling and discomfort.